 Syria Says No to Bombs Far from achieving the intended blow against al-Qaeda and Sunni insurgents in Iraq, the recent American incursion into Syrian territory undermines voices of moderation in Syria, and facilitates the recruitment efforts of extremist Islamist groups in a country that has every reason to be wary of the terrorist threat.
-By Sami Moubayed
+Sami Moubayed

 A New Islamophobia The particular danger of islamophobia is its potential to forge a broad alliance of otherwise opposed political forces: Muslims serve as the embodiment of the ultimate enemy for conservatives striving for Western hegemony – and for progressives standing up for freedom of expression, rationality, human rights, and the rights of women.
-By Ilan Halevi
+Ilan Halevi

 Ethnonationalism and State Building Ethnic and religious conflicts have increased significantly.
 The international community was largely helpless in the face of genocide in Rwanda and the Balkan wars.
 Nation building and state building in fragile states has thus become an instrument of international policy.
 Managing ethnic and and religious conflicts involves finding equilibrium between the territorial integrity of a state and its inherent promise of stability and the principle of a peoples' right to self-determination.